|A WinZip Pro or WinZip Enterprise license is required in order to use WinZip Backup features|

 Note: The WinZip Job Wizard will prefill User name in a fashion similar to Computer name\user name.
 If the computer is a member of a domain, you will need to change the user name to be similar to Domain\user name.

-If you need to backup your data to a cloud service or to an FTP server, click the Save to button in step 6 of the Job Wizard.
-If you click Cloud on the drop down menu, the Configure Saving to Cloud dialog will open.
+If you need to save a copy of your backup to a cloud service, click the Save to button in step 6 of the Job Wizard.
+If you click the Save a copy to button, the Configure Saving to Cloud dialog will open.
 You can then check the box to Save the Zip file to a cloud service and click the button to select which service to use.
 If you are not currently logged in to the cloud service you select, you will be prompted to do so.
 You can also choose options to overwrite an existing Zip file, if one is in the chosen location, and/or to move the Zip file created on your local drive into the Recycle Bin after a copy of it has been uploaded.

 You can send the Zip files created by WinZip Backup jobs to an email recipient as files or as a cloud link.
 You can also configure your backup job to send you a notification when it has finished.
 To do this, click Email in step 6 of the Job Wizard, select your desired notifications, specify the email account information, choose from the list of options, and WinZip does the rest.
 Whenever your job runs, the Job Wizard will email the resulting Zip and/or log file automatically.